dev-academy-programme/concepts/async/promises.md

-Promises are a pattern/ style/ opinion about how to write synchronous functions.
+Promises are a pattern/style for writing synchronous functions.
 They are a direct response to Callback Hell.

-Here's an example of what a promisified superagent function looks like :
+Here's an example of what a promisified superagent function looks like:

 ```js
 var Promise = require('promise');